Here are some reasons why our clients choose civil litigation in cases of fraud and breach of trust

-- The fraud may give rise to civil remedies but a criminal prosecution may prove more difficult due to difficulty in establishing particular offences.
+- The fraud may give rise to civil remedies but a criminal prosecution may prove more difficult due to jurisdiction, damages or difficulty meeting the higher criminal standard of proof.

-- Procedures for identifying what has become of the proceeds of the fraud are more readily available at or before the outset of civil proceedings than criminal proceedings.
+- Procedures for identifying what has become of the proceeds of the fraud may be more readily available at or prior to the commencement of civil proceedings than criminal proceedings.

-- In cases of fraud and breach of trust, civil proceedings often enable Claimants to assert “proprietary claims” which make it easier to follow the proceeds of fraud and claim priority to them in the insolvency of anyone who has received them.
-Legislation also exists to prevent the fraudsters claiming privilege against self incrimination to stop the Claimant discovering what has happened to his money.
+- In cases of fraud and breach of trust, civil proceedings often enable Claimants to assert “proprietary claims” which is useful when following the proceeds of fraud and to enable victims to claim priority to them in the insolvency of anyone who has received them.
+Legislation also exists to prevent the fraudsters claiming privilege against self-incrimination to stop the Claimant discovering what has happened to his or her money.

 - It is generally easier to retrieve the proceeds of fraud from recipients who have received them innocently in civil proceedings than in criminal proceedings.